Baltemor369/LibraSync/README.md

 - __Manga_Library1.2__ : Display the mangas 10 by 10, otherwise the window expands until it exceeds the screen, making the tool unusable.
 - __Manga_Library1.3__ : Fix a issue with search manga, add backup data feature and a icon.
 - __Manga_Library1.4__ : Fix a issue with "modify a manga", design modifications, add a compressor "show more"/"show less" of the Library which able you to only see different manga's names, able to changes pages by scrolling, add more inputs check up.
+- Reorganisation and rebuilding of the project

 ## Contributing

-Manga icons created by Freepik - Flaticon
+Manga icons created by [Freepik](https://www.flaticon.com/fr/auteurs/Freepik) - Flaticon

-If you find a bug or have a suggestion for a new feature, please open an issue on the GitHub repository.
-Pull requests are also welcome.
+Should you encounter any bugs or wish to propose new features, we encourage you to initiate an issue on our GitHub repository.
+Additionally, we warmly welcome pull requests from the community.

+## License

+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - feel free to use, modify, and distribute it as you see fit.